Violin Sizing Guide & Measurements

 Measuring a Violin - Correct Size

-Measuring what size violin, viola, or cello you need is straight forward.
-If you have not been advised on the size you need, then this short guide should help you out.
+Measuring the correct size violin, viola, or cello is straightforward.
+If you haven’t already been advised which size you need, this short guide will help you choose the right instrument.

-If you are still unsure after using this guide, please contact us.
-We are always happy to help.
+If you’re still uncertain after using this guide, please contact us.
+We’re always happy to help.

 Just under the next size up?

-If you find your child is just under being the next size up, it is tempting to go for the large instrument.
+If your child is only just below the measurement for the next size up, it can be tempting to choose the larger instrument.

-Ideally, they should start with the smaller size and only move to the larger size when they are 100% ready.
-Playing an instrument even slightly to large may inhibit progress.
+However, it’s usually best to start with the smaller size and only move up once they are fully ready.
+Playing an instrument that is even slightly too large can restrict comfort and slow progress.

-If the violin arrives, but the teacher suggests a different size please let us know and we’ll arrange the swap.
+If the violin arrives and your child’s teacher recommends a different size, simply let us know and we’ll be happy to arrange a swap.

 Violin Measurement - What SIze?